 However, care should be taken to not combine indicators that belong to the same indicator class to generate trading signals i.e two trend indicators like Parabolic SAR & Supertrend or two momentum indicators like RSI & Stochastic together.
 This will end up providing the same information making them redundant like in this example below.
 You can see all the indicators form highs and lows simultaneously as marked by the vertical lines.

 In the forthcoming weeks, we will discuss trading strategies with specific pairs of indicators and how to set the parameters so that you can combine them effectively to create profitable trading systems.

-The next article in the series will help you combine PSAR and Stochastic.
-Stay tuned for more.
+Read our next article in the series, that will help you combine PSAR and Stochastic.